shuyuhey/cacchern/README.md

 # Cacchern

-operate Redis like ActiveRecord interface
+operate Redis with validation by ActiveModel

 ## Installation